vsantos/budget-tracker-api-v2/docs/docs/index.md

 !!! note "Proceed with learning purposes in mind"

-    This app has some overengineering spread around the ecossystem, it's not necessarialy aimed to be "production ready" out-of-the-box but it tries to follow most production best-practices.
+    This app contains some overengineering throughout the ecosystem.
+It isn’t necessarily intended to be “production-ready” out of the box, but it aims to follow most production best practices.

 ## Target Audience